Sydney protection zones

 - recreational fishing that targets mid or upper-water fish (NSW protection rules apply outside the Sydney protection zones)

 We allow you to anchor at certain fishing and diving sites.
-The anchor must weigh no more than 30kg within 200 metres of ACMA specified shipwreck sites.
-We also allow anchoring with an anchor that weighs no more than 30kg in a rectangular area around The Peak.
+The anchor must weigh no more than 30kg within 200 metres of ACMA-specified shipwreck sites in the Northern Sydney Protection Zone.
+We also allow anchoring with an anchor that weighs no more than 30kg in a rectangular area around The Peak, within the Southern Sydney Protection Zone.

 Who to contact